sidhant97/DesignDoctrine/README.md

 # Structural Patterns
 * [**Adapter (Wrapper)**](https://github.com/sidhant97/DesignDoctrine/tree/main/adapter) Allows objects with incompatible interfaces to collaborate.
 It's like a translator between two code interfaces, enabling them to work together without modifying their source code.
 * Decorator: Adds new functionality to an object without altering its structure.
 This pattern is useful for adding responsibilities to objects dynamically and transparently, that is, without affecting other objects.
+* [**Facade**](https://github.com/sidhant97/DesignDoctrine/tree/main/facade) The Facade Design Pattern provides a simplified interface to a set of interfaces in a subsystem, promoting loose coupling and simplifying client interactions.

 # Behavioral Patterns
 * Observer: Defines a dependency between objects so that when one object changes its state, all its dependents are notified and updated automatically.
 It's widely used in implementing distributed event handling systems, like the model-view-controller (MVC) architecture.